StackVista/stackstate-docs/setup/agent/windows.md

 1. Download the latest version of the Agent installer package and copy this to the host where it will be installed next to the PowerShell install script:
    - [https://stackstate-agent-2.s3.amazonaws.com/windows/stable/stackstate-agent-latest-1-x86\_64.msi](https://stackstate-agent-2.s3.amazonaws.com/windows/stable/stackstate-agent-latest-1-x86_64.msi)
 2. Double-click on the downloaded `*.msi` file.

+## Configure

+### Agent configuration

+The StackState Agent configuration is located in the file `C:\ProgramData\StackState\stackstate.yaml`.
+The `stsApiKey` and `stsUrl` specified during installation will be added here by the install script.
+No further configuration should be required.

+### Integration configuration

+The Agent can be configured to run checks that integrate with external systems.
+Configuration files for integrations run through the StackState Agent can be found in the directory `C:\ProgramData\StackState\conf.d`.
+Each integration has its own configuration file that is used by the enabled Agent checks.

+Documentation for the available StackState integrations, including configuration details can be found on the [StackPacks > Integrations pages](/stackpacks/integrations/).

 ## Commands